emarcey/cicerone/glossary/brewing/terms.clean.md

 -  bigger danger: aeration
 -  also needs to avoid microbial contamination

+# Clean (fermentation Profile)
+-  a phrase used to describe a beer with few fruity esters or other byproducts of fermentation in the flavor

 # Cooling
 -  the process whereby wort is cooled after boiling, to prepare it for fermentation
 -  This is the 6th step in the brewing process, after separation and prior to fermentation